Spithurst Road, Barcombe, East Sussex, BN8 5EB, UK. Tel: 01273 400606

 Painting flowers is peaceful, absorbing and satisfying.
 On this 3 day course, you will learn to paint flowers in a free flowing and loose style that captures their balletic charm.
 We break down the basics into simple bite pieces.
 Emma carefully demonstrates how to use watercolour paint, and with simple techniques you will learn how to find the flow and shapes of leaves and flowers.
 We learn different ways of using brushes to achieve paticular lines and effects, and how to blend paint and colours.
 We start on practise worksheets to loosen up and gain confidence.
 Over the three days we will progress to picture compostion so that you will go home with a framed painting ready to hang on the wall.

-One Day course £135 - For the absolute complete beginner, those who have not painted for some time or those who would like to go back to the solid foundation basics of landscape painting.
-The one day course is in watercolour as it is a very good teaching medium and important for all to have a knowledge of.
-On this day, Mike will break down the subject into segments.
+Two Day course £295 - For the absolute complete beginner, those who have not painted for some time or those who would like to go back to the solid foundation basics of landscape painting.
+The course is in watercolour as it is a very good teaching medium and important for all to have a knowledge of.
+On day 1, Mike will break down the subject into segments.
 He will carefully demonstrate and explain each and then you will have a go at; skies and clouds, composing a picture, layering paint, how to create a sense of depth and distance using tone and colour, foliage and reflections in water.

 Discuss the working qualities of different paints, Discuss paper, board and canvas and how it affects the painting techniques and drying times, How to keep acrylics damp to extend the time in which you can use them, Incorporating a colour in several subtle and obvious places throughout the picture, Subtle differences of tone and colour to add interest, Layering colours, The zing effect, Small subtle bits of colour to introduce zing colour, Keeping tonal values consistent or inconsistent.
 Touching on mixing colours, How to prime a board with oil or acrylic primer, Underpainting and layering, Use of texture medium, Blocking in shapes, Uplifting shapes, The effect of heavy colours at the bottom or top